 Killer whales can sometimes be seen around Swiftsure Bank, Barkley Sound, Pacific Rim National Park Reserve, and Clayoquot Sound.

-You may choose to leave from Tofino, Sooke, Victoria, or Sidney for a whale-watching tour.
-The Broughton Archipelago and the Johnstone Strait off the northeast coast of the island also have some resident orcas, with approximately 250 living there.
+You may leave Tofino, Sooke, Victoria, or Sidney for a whale-watching tour.
+The Broughton Archipelago and the Johnstone Strait off the island’s northeast coast also have some resident orcas, with approximately 250 living there.

-Most whale-watching boats and kayaking trips leave from Alert Bay, Port McNeill, and Telegraph Cove.
+Most whale-watching boats and kayaking trips leave Alert Bay, Port McNeill, and Telegraph Cove.

-Monterey Bay is one of the best whale watching places not just in North America, but in my opinion, the world.
-In Monterey Bay, you may be able to get a spectacular sighting of the local orcas in a boat.
+Monterey Bay is one of the best whale-watching places in North America and, in my opinion, the world.
+In Monterey Bay, you may get a spectacular sighting of the local orcas in a boat.

-As great as Monterey Bay is for whale watching, seeing killer whales is a bit hit and miss.
-Although many people see them, and plenty of whale-watching trips promise them, sightings are quite sporadic.
-Whereas some other whales can be seen daily, seeing a killer whale in Monterey Bay is left to chance.
+As great as Monterey Bay is for whale watching, seeing killer whales is a bit hit-and-miss.
+Although many people see them, and many whale-watching trips promise them, sightings are pretty sporadic.
+Whereas some other whales can be seen daily, catching a killer whale in Monterey Bay is left to chance.

-There are plenty of killer whales in Monterey Bay, with three different sets.
-There are offshore killer whales, the resident killer whales, and the transients, also known as Bigg’s killer whales.
+There are plenty of killer whales in Monterey Bay, with three sets.
+There are offshore killer whales, resident killer whales, and transients, also known as Bigg’s killer whales.

 Monterey Bay is also home to some aggressive orcas.
-Between the middle of April to the middle of May, orcas may ambush and kill some of the gray whale calves migrating to their feeding grounds in Alaska.
+Between the middle of April and the center of May, orcas may ambush and kill some gray whale calves migrating to their feeding grounds in Alaska.
 Although not a pleasant sight, it is something you will remember forever.
 The hunting of the gray whales is what draws the transient orcas to the area.

 The offshore killer whales can be seen in the later months of winter.
-They can be found in groups of up to one hundred, but sightings of them are rare.
+They can be found in groups of up to one hundred, but their sightings are rare.

-If you are lucky enough to get to see some orca “dive-bys,” then you will be amazed at these beautiful, graceful creatures.
+If you are lucky enough to see some orca “dive-bys,” you will be amazed at these beautiful, graceful creatures.

-Recording the perfect video of these killer whales is a great way for you to experience the beauty of these creatures out in the oceans.
-Whether it is photos or videos that you take, don’t forget to look at them with your own eyes.
-Although they look amazing on a screen, they look much better through your eyes.
+Recording the perfect video of these killer whales is a great way to experience the beauty of these creatures in the oceans.
+Whether you take photos or videos, don’t forget to look at them with your own eyes.
+Although they look fabulous on a screen, they look much better through your eyes.

 Watching killer whales in Southern California is often tied to the gray whales’ yearly migrations between Alaska and Mexico.
-However, you may still be able to see some killer whales along the coast.
+However, you may still see some killer whales along the coast.

 A marine mammal researcher, Alisa Schulman-Janiger, who leads the American Cetacean Society, has sighted killer whales in the area.
 According to Alisa, the sightings of killer whales in Southern California are not as common as in Monterey Bay.

 Killer whales can be seen in the Santa Barbara Channel, where they feed on migrating gray whales.
-The gray whales migrate in this area around winter and spring, which is when you can see killer whales.
+The gray whales migrate in this area around winter and spring when you can see killer whales.

 Many whales can be seen around San Francisco but are generally further away from shore than in other places in California.

-The best time to see killer whales in Southern California’s warm waters is during December and January.
+December and January are the best time to see killer whales in Southern California’s warm waters.

 What are the Best Months to Watch Killer Whales?

-If you choose to go to the San Juan Islands in Washington to do some whale watching, then the best months in the year to go there is from late May to October.
+If you choose to go to the San Juan Islands in Washington to do some whale watching, the best months of the year are from late May to October.

-However, if you choose to watch killer whales on Vancouver Island, the recommended time to visit there is during the summer.
-Each place has its own perfect time, so it depends on the place you want to visit.
+However, if you watch killer whales on Vancouver Island, the recommended time to visit there is during the summer.
+Each place has its perfect time, so it depends on the site you want to see.

 The perfect time to see the Southern Residents is from May to October because this is when they come to feed on salmon that will be migrating from the Strait of Georgia to the Gulf Islands.
 There is a high possibility that you will see some orcas during this time.